 The lyrics tell the story of "a hairy-handed gent who ran amok in Kent."
 He's well-dressed ("I'd like to meet his tailor"), well-groomed ("His hair was perfect"), and "preying on little old ladies."

-The Chinese restaurant mentioned in the song, "Lee Ho Fook," is a real location.
-It is situated on Gerrard Street in London's Chinatown (the nearest Tube station is Piccadilly).
-The patron proudly displays Zevon's photo.
+The Chinese restaurant mentioned in the song, "Lee Ho Fook," was real.
+It was situated on Gerrard Street in London's Chinatown (the nearest Tube station is Piccadilly), and displayed a photo of Zevon.
+It closed in 2008.

 Geoff - Morecambe, England